 Avoid marketing ploys designed to draw your attention to a particular product.
 Knowing some of the tricks of the trade will ultimately save you money.
 Beware of end-of-the-aisle dump bins, island displays, recipe related item placement and middle-shelf items.
 This is typically where higher priced and impulse products are placed.

 Reading the product label is the best way to find out more than what is advertised on the box.
-Ingredients are listed in order by the quantity actually used when making the product.
-The ingredients used in the highest quantity are listed first.
-For example, if you are looking for avocado dip you will want to see avocadoes listed in the first part of the ingredient list, not the last part.
+Ingredients are listed in order by the quantity actually used when making the product -- the ingredients used in the highest quantity are listed first.
+For example, if you are looking for avocado dip, you will want to see avocados listed in the first part of the ingredient list, not the last part.

 Watch the Scanner

 It may mean you need to put down the magazine, because this is no place to get lax.
 Keeping your eyes peeled to the scanner has dual advantages.
 First, it will keep the cashier more alert.
 Secondly, it will allow you to stop the checkout process if an item is showing the incorrect price.
 Keeping the store circular nearby is also helpful in disputing an incorrect price.
-You can also ask the cashier to stop ringing while you accompany the employee to the aisle to check the price of an item.
+You can also ask the cashier to stop ringing while you accompany an employee to the aisle to check the price of an item, when necessary.